shreyas-nikam/6920c1437e3c5984545d95ff/streamlit_specifications.md

-# Streamlit Application Requirements Specification: Financial Asset Grouping
+# Streamlit Application Requirements Specification

 ## 1. Application Overview

-This Streamlit application, "Cluster Navigator: Financial Asset Grouping," is designed as an interactive tool for Financial Data Engineers and data scientists.
-It provides a hands-on experience in applying and evaluating unsupervised clustering techniques to synthetic financial asset data.

 ### Learning Goals
+This Streamlit application will provide Financial Data Engineers with an interactive tool to explore and apply unsupervised clustering techniques—specifically k-Means and Hierarchical Clustering—to financial asset data.
 Upon completion, users will be able to:
 *   Understand the principles and mechanics of k-Means and Hierarchical Clustering algorithms.
 *   Generate and preprocess synthetic financial asset data suitable for clustering.
 *   Implement k-Means clustering and interactively adjust the number of clusters ($k$).